Roof Hail Damage Repair Services in Greenville, SC

 How to Check for Wind Damage to Roof

-There are several things you can search for when checking to see if there is roof hail damage on your home.
+There are several things you can search for when checking to see if there is roof hail damage to your home.
 Start by taking a look at the shingles.
 If you notice there are any bald spots, it is likely that you are dealing with roof hail damage.
 Hail can cause your shingles to lose some of the granular surface material, causing it to look smooth and flat instead of rough and textured.

 The next place to check for any roof damage is the gutters.
 Look through your gutters to see if there are any shingle granules knocked off after a hail storm.
 These granules may be small, but once it starts to rain, they soon make their way over to your gutters.